omega8cc/boa/docs/MIGRATE.md

 identity, the absolute `local.settings.php` include, and `trusted_host_patterns` in **both** its plain and backslash-escaped spellings — the escaped one is what produces the HTTP 400 when left stale), and the site's per-site PHP pin row in `static/control/multi-fpm.info`.
+On an Octopus root the tool also parks the old-name panel SSL proxy include (`/var/aegir/config/server_master/nginx/pre.d/z_<account>.<old-hostname>_ssl_proxy.conf`) into the rename's backup directory: the account pass regenerates it under the new name once the new certificate exists, while the old file would keep naming a certificate that is about to go and fail the box-wide configtest.
 A `sites/<name>` directory under the old hostname that holds no `settings.php` is not a site: it is moved into the rename's backup directory under `stray-sites/` (nothing is deleted) and the run says so, so the platform